alexgonzdev/iOS-Development-Portfolio/README.md

 The app function is to show news, live scores and standings amongst other things.
 It's focused on the MLB and NBA for now, however I may add more leagues in the future if the demand is there(since the idea was to specifically have those two leagues).

-## Some Screenshots of the app running on my iPhone
+## Some Screenshots of the app running on my iPhone(it's still not fully developed)